EsmaKurban/packinganalysis/README.md

 We welcome contributions!
 Since the package is still in the `0.1.1-dev` stage, please be aware that there may be frequent changes to the API.

 Feel free to fork the repo and submit pull requests.
-Ensure your changes are compatible with the current state of the development branch.
+Ensure your changes are compatible with the current state of the main branch.

 > **Note**: This version is not stable yet and may change significantly.